Tide (financial service)

 Tide (Tide Platform Limited) is a UK financial technology company providing mobile-first banking services for small and medium-sized enterprises.
 It enables businesses to set up a current account and get instant access to various financial services (including automated bookkeeping and integrated invoicing).

 Established in 2015, Tide is one of the first digital-only finance platforms in the UK to provide current accounts for businesses.
 As of 2020, it had offices in London (headquarters), Sofia (Bulgaria) and Hyderabad (India).

 History

 Tide was founded by George Bevis, who previously worked as a banker.
 He was joined by the UK Government advisor, venture capitalist and founder of Passion Capital, Eileen Burbidge, who became the Chairman of Tide.

 The company was registered on May 18, 2015.
 It received the Financial Conduct Authority’s permission to provide financial products and services in February 2016.
 Banking services are provided by PrePay Solutions, which is regulated by the Financial Conduct Authority.
 Tide became one of the first digital-only finance platforms in the UK to provide accounts for businesses.

 In July 2016, the company received $2 million (£1.5 million) in seed funding from Eileen Burbidge’s Passion Capital, Robin Klein’s LocalGlobe, Zoopla’s founder Alex Chesterman, Wonga founder Errol Damelin and a number of other investors.

 The Tide mobile app was in beta mode until the official launch in January 2017.
 In March 2017, the company opened a pop-up store at London’s Old Street station.

 In July 2017, Tide secured an £11m series A investment from specialist fintech funds Anthemis and Creandum.
-Money was also raised from Tide’s existing investors Passion Capital and LocalGlobe.
+Money was also raised from Tide’s existing investors, Passion Capital and LocalGlobe.
 Alongside this, Tide announced a partnership with European online lender iwoca, to initiate its first loan program.
 An integration named Tide Credit was launched in October 2017.
 Tide offered credit lending of up to £150,000 directly through the app.

 In January 2018, the UK Financial Conduct Authority (FCA) granted Tide authorisation as an electronic money institution (Authorised Electronic Money Institution).
-In March 2018, Tide presented a new logo and launched several product features, including a new vertical card design, an updated FreeAgent integration and Team Cards.
-Later in March 2018, George Bevis announced he intended to stand down from his CEO role.
+In March 2018, Tide presented a new logo and launched several product features, including a new vertical card design, updated FreeAgent integration and Team Cards.
+Later in March 2018, George Bevis announced he intended to step down from his CEO role.
 In August 2018, Oliver Prill, former chief operating officer at German online lender Kreditech, joined Tide as CEO.
-Later in August 2018, Tide secured £8m in bridge funding by existing investors Anthemis, Creandum and Passion Capital joined by new investor Augmentum Fintech.
+Later in August 2018, Tide secured £8m in bridge funding from existing investors Anthemis, Creandum and Passion Capital, joined by new investor Augmentum Fintech.